bbalog87/amr-ngs-pipeline/markdown/test_scenario.md

 ## Usage

-To use the pipeline, run the following command in a Bash shell:
+To use the pipeline, run the following command:

 ```
 bash amrFlow_setup.sh -h